tdrozdowski/a2a-rs/README.md

 This library provides:
 - Complete type definitions for all A2A protocol components
-- Helper functions for creating and working with A2A messages
+- Struct methods for creating and working with A2A messages
 - Serialization/deserialization support via serde
 - Comprehensive error handling